sosiristseng/sosiristseng.github.io/docs/tips/posts/system/ubuntu-2404-ntfs-error.md

 Ubuntu 24.04 (with kernel 6.8) may give an error while mounting NTFS partitions.

-[Solution](https://bugs.launchpad.net/ubuntu/+source/ntfs-3g/+bug/2062972): disable the open source `ntfs3` driver and force Ubuntu to use the old `ntfs-3g` driver.
+[Solution](https://bugs.launchpad.net/ubuntu/+source/ntfs-3g/+bug/2062972): disable the open source `ntfs3` driver and use the good old `ntfs-3g` driver.
 Reboot to apply.

-If the partition NTFS cannot be mounted, run `ntfsfix` to fix the problem.
+If one NTFS partition cannot be mounted, run `ntfsfix` to fix it.

 ```sh
 sudo ntfsfix /dev/ntfsdevice